 The Distributions to Arizona counties and cities and Distributions to other state agencies are shared tax revenues that are distributed based on statutory requirements.
-Debt service includes both interest and principal outlays related to bonds.
+Debt service includes both interest and principal outlays related to bonds, board funding obligations and capitalized leases.
 Capital outlay includes expenditures for real property or infrastructure (e.g. bridges and roads).